 1. Rinse Hot Tub Filters Using Warm to Hot Water

-The first one is rinsing the filters using warm to hot water to remove oily stuff if you have not been using the scum ball trick.
-Rinse the filters with an outdoor hose.
+The first step is rinsing the filters using warm to hot water to remove oily stuff if you have not been using the scum ball trick.
+Rinse the filters with an outdoor garden hose.
 The more you use the hot tub, the more often it would be best to rinse the filters.

 2. Soak Hot Tub Filters

 Soaking hot tub filters is necessary every time you drain and re-fill water.
 To soak the filters, use a powerful hot tub and spa filter soak cleaner that will loosen oil buildups and firm dirt.
-For good results, soak the filters overnight, rinse them off when you are done, and dry them up.
+For good results, soak the filters overnight, rinse them off using a hose when you are done, and dry them up.

 When to Replace Hot Tub Filters